 “Addressing the referees, managers or sports authorities in terms or with attitudes of contempt or inconsideration provided that the action does not constitute a foul more serious, it will be sanctioned with a suspension of two to three games or for a period of up to one month,”

-According to Sport, Barcelona appealed the initial caution and additional suspension that were given as a result of gestures the player made after being sent off.
+According to Sport, Barcelona Lewandowski appeal the initial caution and additional suspension that given as a result of gestures the player made after being sent off.
 However, they were ineffective, and the club must now choose whether to file an appeal with the Court of Arbitration for Sport.

 For more sports-related news, follow us on Twitter